Oolong Bubble Tea

 Oolong Bubble Tea ingredients in measuring cups on a table.

-• Any oolong tea can be used but I like Taiwanese oolongs that have a roasted flavor.
-Loose tea, tea sachets, or tea bags can be used but it’s easier, with less mess, to use tea sachets or tea bags.
+• Oolong tea: Loose tea, tea sachets, or tea bags can be used but it’s easier, with less mess, to go with tea sachets or tea bags.

-I prefer brown sugar since it goes well with bold teas like oolong but you can use white granulated sugar if that’s all you have.
+• Brown sugar: I prefer brown sugar since it goes well with darker teas like oolong but you can use white granulated sugar if that’s what you have.

-Any milk can be used, including plant-based milk like oat milk.
-Whole milk or half & half will make this drink creamier.
+• Milk: Any milk can be used, including plant-based milk like oat milk.
+Whole milk will make the drink creamier.

 My Tapioca Balls Pick